drug-design/course/docs/chapters/3d-qsar.md

 ##### Alignment from X-ray Data

-The following analogs are inhibitors of CP450-cam, and it is reasonable to assume that they bind to a sub-pocket having a shape corresponding to their common similar volumes.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/alignment-from-x-ray-data-2d5e8a33'><i class='fa fa-play' aria-hidden='true'></i></button>The following analogs are inhibitors of CP450-cam, and it is reasonable to assume that they bind to a sub-pocket having a shape corresponding to their common similar volumes.
 However X-ray studies reveal a somewhat different alignment of the three molecules (see button "X-rays").
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.